 If you love supernatural horror fiction like Thomas Tryon’s The Other, Dan Simmons’ Summer of Night, Robert R. McCammon’s Boy’s Life, or Stephen King’s It – even Guillermo del Toro’s movie, The Devil’s Backbone – you may just want to spend time in a dangerous place called Neverland.
 This is Clegg’s most popular novel among readers.

-Genre: Horror, southern gothic, coming of age, suspense, supernatural fiction.
+Genre: Bestselling supernatural horror novel, Horror, southern gothic, coming of age, suspense, supernatural fiction, evil child genre, family suspense.
 This novel is 310 pages in print.

 What kinds of dangerous — and deadly — games do the children play there?
 Who is leading them into darkness?
 For years, the Jackson family vacationed at Rowena Wandigaux Lee’s old Victorian house on Gull Island, a place of superstition and legend off the southern coast of the U.S. One particular summer, young Beau follows his cousin Sumter into a shack hidden among the brambles and windswept trees near the bluffs overlooking the sea.